rusefi/rusefi_documentation/rusEFI-project-Base-Engine.md

 Absolute Fuel Pressure: If your fuel regulator does not have vacuum line

+Pin: This implementation produces one pulse per engine cycle.
+See also dizzySparkOutputPin.

+Absolute Fuel Pressure: If your fuel regulator does not have vacuum line

-## Fan Settings
+### Fan Settings
 ![x](overview/TS_generated/dialog_Fan_Settings.png)

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.

-## Tachometer output
+### Tachometer output
 ![x](overview/TS_generated/dialog_Tachometer_output.png)

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.

 Rise at trigger index: Trigger cycle index at which we start tach pulse (performance consideration)

-## Check Engine Settings
+### Check Engine Settings
 ![x](overview/TS_generated/dialog_Check_Engine_Settings.png)

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.

-## Status LEDs
+### Status LEDs
 ![x](overview/TS_generated/dialog_Status_LEDs.png)

 Trigger error LED: This pin is used for debugging - snap a logic analyzer on it and see if it's ever high

-generated by class com.rusefi.MdGenerator on Fri May 01 14:51:28 EDT 2020
+generated by class com.rusefi.MdGenerator on Fri May 01 14:55:08 EDT 2020